StephenGunn/jovian/src/content/posts/installing-and-using-svelte-component-to-image.md

 Also, you're restricted to a subset of CSS that is specific to Satori.
 You can ([see the valid CSS here.](https://github.com/vercel/satori#css))

+ReSVG also ships with platform specific C++ binaries that need some special configuration to deploy correctly to serverless platforms.

 Lastly, there are some tricks to getting it to work.
 I am going to walk through the steps of setting it up and getting a basic Open Graph social share image working.